CyrilSharma/Blog/content/article/ai-is-a-step-change.typ

 This "shifting" of intellectual labor could have interesting effects.
 For one thing the demand for software engineers to design software for other developers might fizzle out (AI could do this for much cheaper).
 Those engineers could all move to "traditional" engineering disciplines, where it's much harder for AI to be as useful.
 So there will be a movement of software engineers to other industries.

 Furthermore, you might expect there to be a movement of engineers to other _locations_.
 Imagine country A has lots of people with high skill in doing forms of intellectual labor, but there's little demand for their talents because A has AGI (and highly advanced robotics).
 Then intellectual labor might shift to countries that don't have these technologies yet.
-It's like how software engineers come to the U.S because the demand is all here.
-When AGI comes, the demand might evaporate in the U.S and the engineers will instead immigrate to other countries.
+It's like how software engineers come to the U.S. because the demand is all here.
+When AGI comes, the demand might evaporate in the U.S. and the engineers will instead immigrate to other countries.